 - Development of individual and parallel play skills.

 - Community based instruction/safety skills.

 Referral and Acceptance

-- The program accepts children ages 5 to 15 years old diagnosed with autism, PDD, or other developmental disability, as well as, another Axis 1 DSM-IV diagnosis.
+- The program accepts children ages five to 15 years old diagnosed with autism or other developmental disabilities.

 - Adolescents, ages 16 to 19, that meet the above criteria will be evaluated on an individual basis.

 Children are accepted to the program under two categories: partial hospitalization and/or extended school year (ESY).